Restated Bylaws of the

 SECTION 2.
 ANNUAL MEETING

-The annual meeting of members shall be held on the third Thursday of January each year, unless the board of directors fixes another date and so notifies the members as provided in Section 4 of this Article V. If the scheduled date falls upon a legal holiday, the meeting shall be held the next business day.
+The annual meeting of members shall be held on the third Thursday of April each year, unless the board of directors fixes another date and so notifies the members as provided in Section 4 of this Article V. If the scheduled date falls upon a legal holiday, the meeting shall be held the next business day.

 SECTION 3.
-SPECIAL MEETING
+SPECIAL MEETING OF MEMBERS

-(i) Removing a director without cause;
+- Removing a director without cause;

-(ii) Filling vacancies on the board of directors by the members;
+- Filling vacancies on the board of directors by the members;

-(iii) Amending the articles of incorporation;
+- Amending the articles of incorporation;

-(iv) Approving a contract or transaction in which a director has a material financial interest;
+- Approving a contract or transaction in which a director has a material financial interest;

-(v) Approving a plan of distribution of assets, other than cash, in liquidation when the corporation has more than one class of memberships outstanding.
+- Approving a plan of distribution of assets, other than cash, in liquidation when the corporation has more than one class of memberships outstanding.

-(d) Affidavit of mailing notice.
+(d) Manner of giving notice.
+Notice of any special meeting of members shall be given either personally or by first-class mail, telegraphic, electronic mail, or other written communication, charges prepaid, addressed to each member either at the address of that member appearing on the books of the corporation or the address given by the member to the corporation for the purpose of notice.
 An affidavit of the mailing or other means of giving any notice of any members’ meeting may be executed by the secretary, assistant secretary, or any and if so executed, shall be filed and maintained in the minute book of the corporation.

-SECTION 5.
+SECTION 4.
 QUORUM

 (a) Percentage required.
 Twenty percent of the members shall constitute a quorum for the transaction of business at a meeting of the members.